Zhu Zhenheng: Career

 Zhu initially struggled to learn much about medicine, given that the physicians in Zhejiang whom he consulted lacked extensive knowledge.
 Furthermore, he found medical treatises like the Huangdi neijing too abstruse for him to understand on his own.
 In 1325, after traversing Zhejiang and the Yangtze Delta in search of a mentor, he became the protégé of Hangzhou physician Luo Zhiti (羅知悌), a second-generation follower of Liu Wansu who was also well-versed in the medical philosophies of Zhang Congzheng and Li Gao (李杲).

 Integrating Luo's teachings with the Confucianism he had studied in his youth, Zhu returned to his hometown.
 His approach to medicine rested on the assumption that "yang is always in excess" and "yin is always deficient".
 Although he was still cognisant about the effect that external factors had on health, Zhu focused more on internal factors, with a particular emphasis on emotions.
 He believed that emotions contained "yang internal heat" which affected the yin in bodily fluids.
-Accordingly, his main strategem was "Nourish yin and make Fire descend".
+Accordingly, his main stratagem was "Nourish yin and make Fire descend".
 Bearing in mind his mentor Luo's advice on "borrowing the best methods" from various specialists, Zhu took note of Li Gao's emphasis on digestive health and Zhang Congzheng's use of laxatives.
 At the same time, he made sure that he tailored his approach to best serve his patients who were "suffering from the damp heat of the Jiangnan climate".